 The statues’ facial expressions capture human emotions.
 So don’t forget to pay your way into the monastery kitchen!

-The set ticket includes access to the Rakans.
+If you have purchased the admission ticket for access to Kita-in’s buildings, the ticket also includes access to the Rakans.
 We are sure you will be startled to see all these solemn statues spread across one side of the temple.
 And it is said that if you look at them one by one, you will meet the Rakan that looks just like you!

 Furthermore, because the five lords of the Kawagoe Domain from 1767 to the end of the Edo period were descendants of Tokugawa Ieyasu, they were all buried at Kita-in.